ikilledmypc/markdown-cv/index.md

 ## About me

-Hi I'm Tim, a Software Developer focused on Java/JavaScript, interested in IoT projects and Security, looking for a new Opportunity.
+Hi I'm Tim, a Software Developer and maker by heart interested in innovative projects and Security.

 ## Experience

 `January 2018 - current`
 __Valtech - Software Engineer__
- - Worked on Jumbo site, Shimano platform brand sites
+ - Worked on Shimano platform brand sites, Jumbo site, innovation projects and involved in assisting students at Fontys through company partnership
  - `Java, Adobe AEM, Docker, Sling, OSGI`

 `February 2017 - May 2017`